 Over the holidays I was trying to find something healthy to throw in with all the decadent food we were eating.
 Since my girls are not fond of broccoli, or a traditional green bean casserole, I tried a roasted carrots recipe topped with a homemade vinaigrette out on them and they LOVED it.
 So much so that I made them a second time the next week!

 I love having a side that you can add to almost any dinner menu.
-These are great alongside turkey and all the heavy sides at Thanksgiving but also great for a dinner party.
+These are great alongside turkey and all the heavy sides at Thanksgiving but also great for a dinner party or serve with a brisket.
 You can make the dressing ahead of time and all you have to do is throw the carrots in the oven.

 Now they ask for them every time they come home.
 Natalie loves The Pioneer Woman’s cookbooks which is where we got the idea for this recipe.
 Roasting carrots is a great way to bring out their natural sweetness and I’ve found that most people like roasted carrots even if they’re not fond of other vegetables.